A Compact Coupling Interface Method with Accurate Gradient Approximation for Elliptic Interface Problems: Introduction

 \subsection{The Coupling Interface Method}

-Among these finite difference methods, CIM is one of the top ones in terms of accuracy, in both solutions values and gradients; ease of use; and detail of study (see \cite{chern_coupling_2007,shu_accurate_2014,shu_augmented_2010}).
-The main approach of CIM involves generating at gridpoints accurate approximations of principal second-order derivatives, especially in the case where standard central differencing stencils would cross the interface and hence do not apply.
-These approximations can then be used to handle terms like the Laplacian, which is perhaps the most complex term in the PDE of our elliptic interface problem.
-The process consists, at a gridpoint of interest, of first using second-order central differencing in all dimensions that apply.
-In those that do not, this will be because the gridpoint lies next to the interface in that dimension.
-To handle this, CIM considers polynomial approximations on either side of the interface, in each such dimension, and connects them with jump conditions at the interface.
-This leads, in total, to a coupled linear system of equations to be solved for the principal second-order derivatives in terms of values at gridpoints.
-Note, this linear system also involves mixed second derivative terms, which are approximated to varying degrees of accuracy depending on available finite differencing schemes with stencils that does not cross the interface.
+Among these finite difference methods, CIM is one of the top ones in terms of accuracy, in both solutions values and gradients; ease of use; and detail of study (see \cite{chernCouplingInterfaceMethod2007,shuAccurateGradientApproximation2014,shuAugmentedCouplingInterface2010}).
+In CIM, the standard central differencing stencil is used when the grid point is away from the interface.
+When the grid point is next to the interface that forbids the use of the standard central differencing stencil, CIM uses polynomial approximations on either side of the interface, in each dimension, and connects them with jump conditions at the interface.
+This leads to a coupled linear system of equations to be solved for the principal second-order derivatives in terms of values at gridpoints.

 One version of this approach, called CIM1, chooses linear polynomials and lower-order approximations of mixed derivatives for a lower-order but widely applicable approach; another, called CIM2, chooses quadratic polynomials and higher-order approximations of mixed derivatives for a higher-order approach that, however, requires certain larger stencils.
 CIM is a hybrid of these that uses CIM2 approximations at points where the stencils allow, and CIM1 approximations at all other gridpoints, called exceptional points.
-Note, these exceptional points do commonly exist but, as noted in \cite{chern_coupling_2007}, not in great numbers, allowing CIM to be second-order accurate in solution values under the infinity norm.
+Note, these exceptional points do commonly exist but, as noted in \cite{chernCouplingInterfaceMethod2007}, not in great numbers, allowing CIM to be second-order accurate in solution values under the infinity norm.
 For gradients, however, this approach is only first-order accurate, especially at exceptional points.